J1 League: Most successful clubs

-Clubs in bold compete in top flight for the 2023 season.
+Clubs in bold compete in top flight for the 2025 season.

 Relegation history

 Only four clubs have never been relegated from J1.
-Among those, only two clubs – Kashima Antlers and Yokohama F. Marinos – have been participating in every league season since its establishment in 1993.
-Sagan Tosu were promoted to the first division in 2012, and remain there ever since.
+Among those, only two clubs – Kashima Antlers and Yokohama F. Marinos – have participated in every league season since its establishment in 1993.
 The former J.League club Yokohama Flügels never experienced relegation before their merger with Yokohama Marinos in 1999.

-JEF United Chiba holds the record for the longest top flight participation streak of 44 consecutive seasons in the first divisions of JSL and J.League that lasted since the establishment of JFL in 1965 and ended with their relegation in 2009.
-The longest ongoing top flight streak belongs to Yokohama F. Marinos who play in the top flight since 1982 (42 seasons as of 2022).
+JEF United Chiba holds the record for the longest top flight participation streak of 44 consecutive seasons in the first divisions of JSL and J.League that lasted from the establishment of JSL in 1965 and ended with their relegation in 2009.
+The longest ongoing top flight streak belongs to Yokohama F. Marinos who have played in the top flight since 1982 (42 seasons in a row as of 2024).